The Impact of a Home-Delivered Meal Program on Nutritional Risk, Dietary Intake, Food Security, Loneliness and Social Well-Being

 I would like to thank everyone volunteering at Meals On Wheels.
 You have changed my life and taken me from malnourished to healthy.
 Your meals are wonderful and have improved my life in many ways.
 Thank you all for everything that you’ve done for me.
 I really want to give a very special thanks for the chef.
 You do a fine job.
 The cooking is mainly delicious.
 Today’s chicken Parmesan with spaghetti was better than ever.
 Thanks so much for the talent and love that you obviously put into all you do.
 You are most appreciated.
 Love to you all.
 With much gratitude!

 Joe & Muriel have lived in the same house they purchased 65 years ago.
 They were in the dry cleaning business and worked hard all their lives.
 They sold the business several years ago and settled into their retirement and the dream of traveling and enjoying the fruits of their labors.
 Not long after, Joe developed macular degeneration and is now legally blind.
 Muriel, for a while, would shop and drive him to the doctor and grocery store, but it was difficult.
-Joe decided he didn’t want his lovely bride figuring out a menu each day, and shopping for all the ingredients – it was difficult for her to get the groceries into the house and put away, so they became Meals On Wheels of Tampa recipients.
+So they became Meals On Wheels of Tampa recipients.
 They consider it a Godsend.
 Muriel lost the vision in her left eye, making it impossible for her to drive at all.
 The hot, nutritious meals delivered by Meals On Wheels of Tampa have now become a necessity, without which, their health and well-being would suffer.
-Joe & Muriel are among the many recipients Meals On Wheels of Tampa serve daily in Tampa.

 Joe & Muriel